-each Member or former Member described in paragraph 5(b)(i) of this Constitution shall be liable to contribute to the property of the Association for debts and liabilities contracted before s/he ceased to be a Member and for the cost of winding up and for the adjustment of the rights of the contributories among themselves, BUT SUCH LIABILITY SHALL NOT EXCEED \$100.
+each Member or former Member described in paragraph 6(b)(i) of this Constitution shall be liable to contribute to the property of the

+Association for debts and liabilities contracted before s/he ceased to be a Member and for the cost of winding up and for the adjustment of the rights of the contributories among themselves, BUT SUCH LIABILITY SHALL NOT EXCEED \$100.

-(c) If upon the winding-up or dissolution of the Association there remains any property, after satisfaction of all its debts and liabilities, the same shall not be paid to or distributed among its Members but shall be given or transferred to some other organisation or organisations having objects similar to the objects of the Association and which prohibits the distribution of income and property among members, such organisation or organisations to be eligible for tax deductibility of donations under Subdivision 30-B of the Income Tax Assessment Act 1997 (Cth), or successor legislation or if effect cannot be given to this provision, then to some cultural object approved under Subdivison 30-B of the Income Tax Assessment Act 1997 (Cth) or successor legislation.
+- (c) If upon the winding-up or dissolution of the public fund listed on the Register of Cultural Organisations, or its endorsement as a deductible gift recipient is revoked, there remains after satisfaction of all its debts and liabilities, any property or funds, the property or funds shall not be paid to or distributed among its members, but shall be given or transferred to some other fund, authority or institution having objects similar to the objects of this public fund, and whose rules shall prohibit the distribution of its or their income among its or their members, such fund, authority or institution to be eligible for tax deductibility of donations under Subdivision 30-B, section 30-100, of the Income Tax Assessment Act 1997. - (d) If upon the winding-up or dissolution of the Association there remains any property, after satisfaction of all its debts and liabilities, the same shall not be paid to or distributed among its Members but shall be given or transferred to some other organisation or organisations having objects similar to the objects of the Association and which prohibits the distribution of income and property among members, such organisation or organisations to be eligible for tax deductibility of donations under Subdivision 30-B of the Income Tax Assessment Act 1997 (Cth), or successor legislation or if effect cannot be given to this provision, then to some cultural object approved under Subdivison 30-B of the Income Tax Assessment Act 1997 (Cth) or successor legislation.

-6. Membership Categories and Member Rights
+7. Membership Categories and Member Rights

-- (a) There are five categories of membership: - (i) Trade Member, which includes galleries (exhibiting and non-exhibiting, specialist and non-specialist), overseas galleries, organisations and businesses trading in Aboriginal art including art retailers, auction houses and art wholesalers, independent art consultants and art centres; - (ii) Associate Member, which includes advocacy organisations, bureaucracies, public galleries, organisations and businesses associated with Aboriginal art and any of the categories listed under Trade Membership that either wish only to take up Associate Membership or have not yet met the industry experience requirements for Trade Membership; - (iii) Artist Member, being Aboriginal artists; - (iv) Supporter Member, which includes industry supporters who do not own or operate retail or wholesale Aboriginal art businesses; - (v) Corporate Member, whereby an organisation joins the Association on behalf of blocks of Trade Members or Artist Members, such as resource organisations and Aboriginal co-operatives. - (b) Members may, as long as their membership is current and they continue to comply with the provisions of this Constitution and Code of Ethics, describe themselves as a "Member of the Aboriginal Art Association of Australia".
-They may also display the logo of the Association. - (c) Associate Members and Supporter Members shall have no voting rights in the Association. - (d) A Member may be either an individual or an incorporated body. - (e) Membership is by AAAA Board acceptance only and is not transferable. - (f) Where two or more Members work in the same business, they shall have only one vote.
+- (a) There are six categories of membership: - (i) Trade Member, which includes galleries (exhibiting and non-exhibiting, specialist and non-specialist), overseas galleries, organisations and businesses trading in Aboriginal art including art retailers, auction houses and art wholesalers, independent art consultants and art centres; - (ii) Associate Member, which includes advocacy organisations, bureaucracies, public galleries, organisations and businesses associated with Aboriginal art and any of the categories listed under Trade Membership that either wish only to take up Associate

+Membership or have not yet met the industry experience requirements for Trade Membership;

+- (iii) Artist Member, being Aboriginal artists; - (iv) Supporter Member, which includes industry supporters who do not own or operate retail or wholesale Aboriginal art businesses; - (v) Corporate Member, whereby an organisation joins the Association on behalf of blocks of Trade Members or Artist Members, such as resource organisations and Aboriginal co-operatives; - (vi) Sponsor Member, whereby a sponsor or corporate partner of the Association agrees to be bound by the Association's Code of Ethics. - (b) Members may, as long as their membership is current and they continue to comply with the provisions of this Constitution and Code of Ethics, describe themselves as a "Member of the Aboriginal Art Association of Australia".
+They may also display the logo of the Association. - (c) Associate Members, Supporter Members and Sponsor Members shall have no voting rights in the Association. - (d) A Member may be either an individual or an incorporated body. - (e) Membership is by AAAA Board acceptance only and is not transferable. - (f) Where two or more Members work in the same business, they shall have only one vote.

-7. Application for Membership and Membership Fees
+8. Application for Membership and Membership Fees